Mcfloy/launchpad/README.md

 ### Pages

-A page is a file containing the configuration of the notes that can be played on the soundpad.
+A page is a file containing the configuration of the notes that can be played on the sound-pad.
 Below is an example on how to configure a page.

 The application will list the files and create the pages based on the order of the files.